Anele0722/Creating-an-NFT-/README.md

 + **approve**: approves a spender to transfer ownership of a given token ID
 + **getApproved**: returns the approved spender for a given token ID
 + **setApprovalForAll**: sets or unsets the approval of a third party to manage all of the sender's tokens
-+ isApprovedForAll: returns whether a given operator is approved to manage all of the sender's tokens
++ **isApprovedForAll**: returns whether a given operator is approved to manage all of the sender's tokens
 + **transferFrom**: transfers the ownership of a given token ID from one address to another
 + **safeTransferFrom**: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers
 + **safeTransferFrom**: transfers the ownership of a given token ID from one address to another, with an additional data parameter to prevent accidental transfers